dineetha/Surfer/README.md

 - Solving compatibility issues
 - Remvoing hard-coded lines and adding suitable code to manage config data.
+- Refactoring code
-- Refactoring code and adding new features.
+- Adding new features.

 The last build is still working in Windows 10 with .NET 4.6.
 Current features include